innocodive/lets-learn-es2015/SetsAndMaps.md

 <h5>Private Data</h5>

 All object properties are public in both ES5 and ES6.
 There is no "native" way of creating a private object data.
-There are many workarounds though: [More about private object data] (http://www.2ality.com/2012/03/private-data.html)
+There are many workarounds though: [More about private object data] (http://www.2ality.com/2012/03/private-data.html).
+Using object properties as a private data has 1 disadvantage: when the object instance is destroyed the private data will still take a space in the memory.
+It wouldn't be garbage collected.
+Using Weak Maps as a private data will solve that issue.

 ```javascript
 	let Person = (function() {